bastin-thomas/CPP_ApplicHoraire_2021-2022/README.md

 1. Install the repository where you want.

-1. Open command shell into the repository and type "make first" if it's the first install, or type "make".
+1. Open command shell into the repository and type make.

 1. Run ApplicHoraire.app